Population Health Research Postdoctoral Fellowship

 - an interdisciplinary mentoring team with members in population health and basic science

 - one mentor from another CTSI hub or University of Rochester partner institution

-- up to 3 rotations of 2-8 weeks for exposure to areas relevant to population health, with at least one rotation in a research or community setting at a different translational level from that of the trainee’s background
+- up to 3 rotations of 2-8 weeks, with at least one rotation in a research or community setting at a different translational level from that of the trainee’s background

-Applicants are required to have completed a doctoral degree and have a track record of published research with at least one first authored publication.
+Applicants are required to be within 3 years of completing their doctoral degree and have a solid track record of published research with at least one first authored publication.
 Strong data analytic skills are desirable.
-Applications must be received by 1 May 2017.
-Candidates are encouraged to apply early, as a decision may be made prior to the deadline if a strong candidate is identified.
+Per NIH conditions, by the time of appointment, the trainee must be a citizen or a non-citizen national of the United States who has been lawfully admitted for permanent residency.
+Candidates are encouraged to apply early; applications will be accepted until the position is filled.

 Complete submission must include: